OliverHerzlich/BTW-Assets-Rework/README.md

 # BTW-Assets-Rework
-Assets, sprites and textures rework contribution to Better Than Wolves
+Assets, sprites and textures rework contribution for Better Than Wolves